 Some popular varieties of corn in the U.S. include Silver Queen, Silver King, Jubilee, Ambrosia, Mirai, Legend, and Revelation.
 White, yellow, and bicolor varieties can all be found within this group.

 As mentioned in our Description section, corn is a food originally cultivated in Mesoamerica over 8,000 years ago.
 Its long history of use as a food has been the topic of many books and research studies.
 Among all countries in the world, the United States is currently the largest single producer of corn, with over 94 million acres of corn planted each year.
-However, the vast majority of this acreage is not used to grown sweet corn for fresh use.
+However, the vast majority of this acreage is not used to grow sweet corn for fresh use.
 (Less than 5% of total corn crops are used for that purpose.)
 Animal feed, ethanol fuel production, and commercial food supply ingredients like high fructose corn syrup, corn starch, and corn oil drive the vast amount of corn production in the U.S. In addition, about 10-20% of all U.S. corn crops are exported each year.
-If limited to an analysis of sweet corn only (the kind that is used for fresh corn on the cob), the states of Washington, Minnesota, Wisconsin, California, and Florida were the top 5 sweet corn-producing states in the U.S. in 2016.
+If limited to an analysis of sweet corn only (the kind that is used for fresh corn on the cob), the states of Washington, Minnesota, Wisconsin, California, and Florida were the top five sweet corn-producing states in the U.S. in 2016.

 As mentioned earlier, the U.S. produces more corn than any other country when all types and reasons for corn production are taken into account.
 China, Brazil, Mexico, and Argentina are also top corn-producing countries when all types of corn production are considered.